ott-jax/ott/CONTRIBUTING.md

-# Contributing to OTT
+# How to Contribute

-We'd love to accept your contributions to this project.
+We'd love to accept your patches and contributions to this project.
+There are just a few small guidelines you need to follow.

-There are many ways to contribute to OTT, with the most common ones being contribution of code, documentation to the project, participating in discussions or raising issues.
+## Contributor License Agreement

+Contributions to this project must be accompanied by a Contributor License Agreement (CLA).
+You (or your employer) retain the copyright to your contribution; this simply gives us permission to use and redistribute your contributions as part of the project.
+Head over to
+<https://cla.developers.google.com/> to see your current agreements on file or
+to sign a new one.

+You generally only need to submit a CLA once, so if you've already submitted one (even if it was for a different project), you probably don't need to do it again.

 ## Code reviews